Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Examples of Definition Ambiguity

 \citeA{SSCWeb} provides the definition:

-``Geocentric Equatorial Inertial for epoch \texttt{J2000.0} (\texttt{GEI2000}), also known as Mean Equator and Mean Equinox of \texttt{J2000.0} (Julian date 2451545.0 TT (Terrestrial Time), or 2000 January 1 noon TT, or 2000 January 1 11:59:27.816 TAI or 2000 January 1 11:58:55.816 UTC.)
+``Geocentric Equatorial Inertial for epoch J2000.0 (\texttt{GEI2000}), also known as Mean Equator and Mean Equinox of J2000.0 (Julian date 2451545.0 TT (Terrestrial Time), or 2000 January 1 noon TT, or 2000 January 1 11:59:27.816 TAI or 2000 January 1 11:58:55.816 UTC.)
 This system has X-axis aligned with the mean equinox for epoch \texttt{J2000}; Z-axis is parallel to the rotation axis of the Earth, and Y completes the right-handed orthogonal set.''

-\citeA{NAIFFrames2025} notes that \texttt{J2000} is ``generally used in SPICE to refer to the \texttt{ICRF}"; ``The rotational offset between the \texttt{J2000} frame and the \texttt{ICRS} has magnitude of under 0.1 arcseconds [$2.\overline{7}\cdot 10^{-5}$ degrees]."; ``The \texttt{ICRF} frame is defined by the adopted locations of 295 extragalactic radio sources."; ``The \texttt{J2000} (aka \texttt{EME2000}) frame definition is based on the earth’s equator and equinox, determined from observations of planetary motions, plus other data.''; and ``The realization of \texttt{ICRF} was made to coincide almost exactly with the \texttt{J2000} frame.''
+\add[r2]{For the SPICE (Spacecraft, Planet, Instrument, C-matrix, Events; \citeA{Acton1997}, \citeA{NAIFGeneral2025}) library, }\citeA{NAIFFrames2025} notes that \texttt{J2000} is ``generally used in SPICE to refer to the \texttt{ICRF}"; ``The rotational offset between the \texttt{J2000} frame and the \texttt{ICRS} has magnitude of under 0.1 arcseconds [$2.\overline{7}\cdot 10^{-5}$ degrees]."; ``The \texttt{ICRF} frame is defined by the adopted locations of 295 extragalactic radio sources."; ``The \texttt{J2000} (aka \texttt{EME2000}) frame definition is based on the Earth’s equator and equinox, determined from observations of planetary motions, plus other data.''; and ``The realization of \texttt{ICRF} was made to coincide almost exactly with the \texttt{J2000} frame.''

 \item \texttt{GEI2000} -- \citeA{SSCWeb} identifies this as equivalent to \texttt{J2000} by a parenthetical statement in the definition of \texttt{J2000}: ``Geocentric Equatorial Inertial for epoch J2000.0 (\texttt{GEI2000})."